 - During pick up, do not get in line until your designated time.
-If you are in line too early you will be asked to circle the block as it disrupts the dismissal flow. - Wait your turn, do not cut in front of other cars in line. - Parent parking is not permitted in spaces before the dumpster. - Children should only be let out of cars by a staff member in the SINGLE file car line or escorted by their parent from a parking spot AFTER the dumpster. - Left turns in and out of the parking lot are not permitted during drop off and dismissal times.
-(7:30 AM-8:00 AM & 11:30 AM-12:00 PM & 2:30 PM-3:30 PM) - If you arrive after 8:00 AM you MUST park (not in a staff stall) and sign your child in at the office.
+If you are in line too early you will be asked to circle the block as it disrupts the dismissal flow. - Wait your turn, do not cut in front of other cars in line.
+Parent parking is not permitted in spaces before the dumpster.
+Children should only be let out of cars by a staff member in the SINGLE file car line or escorted by their parent from a parking spot AFTER the dumpster.
+Left turns in and out of the parking lot are not permitted during drop off and dismissal times.
+(7:30 AM-8:00 AM & 11:20 AM-12:30 PM & 2:30 PM-3:30 PM) - If you arrive after 8:00 AM you MUST park (not in a staff stall) and sign your child in at the office.
 Our staff has strict instructions to come in exactly at 8:00.
-They need to be in the classrooms with the children at that time. - Children are not permitted on campus prior to 7:30 unless they have reservations for Early-Bird or Morning Care, in which case, they must be walked to that class and signed in by an adult. - Parents must have the Gate Code memorized or available on person and should not share the gate code with children or back-up drop off or pick up friends, family or caretakers. - Parents shall memorize or have the SchoolPass Quick Pin memorized or on person and should not share this code as each individual will have their own code.
+They need to be in the classrooms with the children at that time. - Children are not permitted on campus prior to 7:30 unless they have reservations for Early-Bird or Morning Care, in which case, they must be walked to that class and signed in by an adult. - Parents must have the Gate Code memorized or available on person and should not share the gate code with children or authorized drivers (friends, family, or caretakers).
+They may press the intercom button to get in. - Parents shall memorize or have the SchoolPass Quick Pin memorized or on person and should not share this code as everyone will have their own code.